-Lesson 4 | Ford Motor Company - An Innovator in Responsible Manufacturing
+Lesson 4 Ford Motor Company-An Innovator in Responsible Manufacturing

-- Responsible manufacturing describes the process by which business and industry create environmentally friendly products in a manner that does not harm workers or the surrounding environment. - William Clay Ford Jr.'s vision for Ford Motor Company is to deliver excellent products and services while making the world a better place. - Individuals can show their support for responsible manufacturing by purchasing products and services from businesses that have sustainable environmental practices.
+- Responsible manufacturing describes the process by which business and industry create environmentally friendly products in a manner which do not harm its workers or the surrounding environment. - William Clay Ford Jr.'s vision for Ford Motor Company is to deliver excellent products and services while making the world a better place. - Individuals can show their support for responsible manufacturing by purchasing products and services from businesses that have sustainable environmental practices.